trelau/pyOCCT/docs/source/extend.rst

 Exchange
 ========
-The ``Exchange`` toolkit provides tools for data exchange including reading and writing BREP, STEP, and/or IGES files.
+The ``Exchange`` extension provides tools for data exchange including reading and writing BREP, STEP, and/or IGES files.
 The tools can be imported as:

 .. code-block:: python